March 17, 2023

 FLAVOR: You could choose plenty of different flavors of ice cream for this delicious recipe.

-How to Make This Mexican Ice Cream Recipe
+How To Make Mexican Fried Ice Cream

 To make this yummy dessert, you’ll need to plan for a little bit of chilling time.
 Scoop the ice cream onto a parchment-lined baking sheet and let it chill in the freezer.
 While you are waiting, you can make the cornflake and cinnamon mixture so that it is ready to go.